detth/simple-reverse-shell/README.md

 ```

 And run client(victim)
-When client is running, you will be auto connected to server.
+\nWhen client is running, you will be auto connected to server.

 #### Linux:
 ```bash